 If a product is moved to hidden through our optimization the link will still lead the user to a page on Zazzle where the user will still be able to see a link to your store and other suggested products so that they can buy something else from the site.
 Any affiliate/associate link that’s clicked on that leads to a sale, regardless if it’s the exact product from that link will still earn a referral.

-Q: What if a designer has OVER 100k products, all of which meet at least 1 of the 3 criteria?
+Q: What if a creator has OVER 100k products, all of which meet at least 1 of the 3 criteria?

 This situation has not changed – we will start hiding the unsold least popular products regardless of the date it was edited/published until the limit has been reached.